 We used canola oil instead of baby oil to make our moon sand taste safe.
 This does not mean that it tastes good or even that it should be eaten by the handful.
 It just means that if your little one were to take a bite or two, that child would be perfectly fine.

 To make our moon sand we used a ratio of 1:8 (1 cup of oil per 8 cups of flour).
-This worked out to using 2 cups of flour and 1/4 cup of canola oil to make each color.
+This worked out to using 1/2 cup of flour and 2 T. of canola oil to make each color.

-Once your food dye is broken up into small beads add in your flour and mix with a fork.
+Once your food dye is broken up into small beads add in your flour and mix really really well.
 If more food dye is needed don’t be afraid to add it directly to your flour.
 It will make those spots a tad darker than the rest.
 My kids thought it gave the moon sand a fun sparkle look.

 Once all the colors were mixed I lined them up in our sensory bin and gave the kids the kitchen tools we had used to make the moon sand (along with some additional sensory play toys).
 The kids had a blast scooping, molding, dumping, and making a lovely mess.